-At the end of Old San Carlos Blvd, you can catch a ride on the Ft Myers Princess to go on dolphin, eco, sightseeing, or sunset tours.
-You can also go gambling on the "Big M" Casino Boat from this same location over by Nervous Nellie's Restaurant.
+At the end of Old San Carlos Blvd over by Nervous Nellie's Restaurant, you can catch a ride on the Ft Myers Princess to go on dolphin, eco, sightseeing, or sunset tours.

 There's a certain charm to Fort Myers Beach.
 I love the mixture of bright colors and pastels, old and new, luxury and beach kitsch.
 It's fun to go exploring ...... this neighborhood is under the bridge where you'll find private homes and vacation accommodations.

 Learn how to sail, go paddleboarding, or set your sights high by going parasailing.

 Go fishing!
 Flats or inshore, offshore, or deep sea, get more information by going to my Fishing page.

 Play golf at the Fort Myers Beach Club, walk through the mangroves at Matanzas Pass Preserve.
 Go to my Heavenly Biscuit page to photos of the mangroves!